Klamath Art Association

 Alerts

-October 5-26, 2025: Art by Myra Schelb, Lexis Washburn, Renee McG Art, and Ruth Hollis - Opening reception Sunday, July 6th, noon to 4 PM.
+• October 5-26, 2025: Art by Myra Schelb, Lexis Washburn, Ruth Hollis, and Rene'e McGlothlin - Opening reception Sunday, July 6th, noon to 4 PM.

 Ross Ragland Cultural Center Exhibit, April 16th through early July